In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 4.3 Writing a Press Release

 Press releases are a fantastic way to disseminate your campaign to a wide audience of contacts.
-Journalists might take the bait and use the information as the basis for an article, or they might request further details.
+Journalists might take the bait and use the information as the basis for an article or request further details.

-Either way, it’s vital that your press releases are clear and well-written.
+Either way, your press releases must be clear and well-written.
 View the press release as an add-on to your pitch; it should be concise and compelling enough that the recipient wants to read on while containing the key pieces of information that you most want to communicate to your contacts.

 Struggling to craft the perfect press release?